This fruit is healthy for humans, but can dogs eat plums? Read this guide before you share this juicy fruit with your pup.

 Foods With Plums

-There are lots of desserts that us humans just love that are made with plums.
+There are lots of desserts that us humans just love that are made with plums and other healthy fruits.
 Here are the most popular recipes and how safe they are for your dog.

 Can Dogs Eat Plum Cake

 No, dogs should not eat plum cake.
-Even though it might be safe, it has way too much sugar to be a good idea.
+Even though it might be safe, the high sugar content makes it a bad idea for dogs.